TheNoobInventor/lego-ev3-segway/README.md

 Messaging Queuing Telemetry Transport (MQTT) is a protocol commonly used for message exchange between things namely devices, sensors, devices, computers etc. It uses a [publish and subscribe architecture](https://ably.com/topic/pub-sub) such that a device, an MQTT client, can publish a message on a topic to an MQTT broker and other MQTT clients subscribe to the topic to receive the message.

-The MQTT broker acts as an intermediary to facilitate communication between devices by dispatching messages published on a topic from one client to other client(s) that subscribe on the same topic.
+The MQTT broker acts as an intermediary between devices by dispatching messages published on a topic from one client to other client(s) that subscribe to the same topic.
 A client can be both a publisher and subscriber.

 MQTT messages contain a payload with the data to be consumed by the client, in the case of the LEGO segway, the payload will contain commands, for instance **"TURN LEFT"**, to control the segway.
 Payloads are usually written in JSON format.

 In this project, the MQTT broker and one MQTT client, Node-RED, are installed on the PC.
-The mosquitto MQTT broker is used and can be installed on a number of operating systems, distributions, or platforms; mosquitto and can be downloaded from [here](https://mosquitto.org/download/).
+The mosquitto MQTT broker is used and can be installed on a number of operating systems, distributions, or platforms; mosquitto can be downloaded from [here](https://mosquitto.org/download/).

 Node-RED is a flow-based programming tool that makes the process of connecting hardware devices, APIs and online services easier.
 It has built-in support for MQTT and similar to the MQTT broker, it can be installed on a number of operating systems or platforms.
 Node-RED can be downloaded [here](https://nodered.org/docs/getting-started/local), Ubuntu is the operating system used for this project.
 Node-RED was installed with the Raspberry Pi [bash script](https://nodered.org/docs/getting-started/raspberrypi) as both Ubuntu and Raspberry Pi OS are Debian-based operating systems.